microsoft/dotnet-podcasts/Deploy-websites-services.md

 ![Configured GitHub Secrets](docs/gh-configured-secrets.png)

 That's it!
 You're all set.
-Now, run the configured Workflows, one by one, to deploy the Websites and Backend services.
+Now, let's run the configured Workflows, one by one, to deploy the Websites and Backend services.

 ### Enable the GitHub Workflows and run one by one